Guest being served alcoholic drink at wedding reception bar

 Considering that some guests will drink more than others, it is safe to assume that each guest will drink about 5-6 alcoholic drinks each during the course of an evening.
 Keep in mind that men usually drink more than woman and that the elderly and children are unlikely to consume alcohol at all.
 Be sure to include soda and water into your drink count for those n/a drinkers.

 On a tight budget? - If you are on a tight budget and can't afford to stock a full bar at your reception, please don't even think about having a cash bar.
 Your guests should never be expected to pay for their drinks.
 Instead, try to save cash in other ways.
 To save money at the bar, consider serving wine and beer only and skipping the liquor entirely.
 You can also choose to only serve a few of your basic well brand liquors like vodka, gin, rum, and tequila and skip the puckers and extras entirely.
 If you decide to serve wine and beer only, play up the wine bar by having an assortment of different choices available for guests with a handwritten sign of their menu choices.
-To maximize your liquor purchases and eliminate pouring overages by bartenders, consider purchasing personalized wedding cups in specific sizes.
+To maximize your liquor purchases and eliminate pouring overages by bartenders, consider purchasing personalized plastic wedding cups in specific sizes tailored for the types of drinks your guests will be served.
 By serving your cocktails in the appropriate size cups, you will then have a bit more control over how much liquor is actually being served to your guests.

 Another cash saving tip for brides and grooms is to serve a signature drink or specialty wedding cocktail to guests.
 Surprisingly, offering a signature drink to guests will save you time and money because you can premix your drinks ahead of time.
 This will cut down on the amount of other liquors used at your reception as many guests will gravitate toward your signature cocktail putting some much needed dollars back in your pocket.
 Tip: Stick to easy signature drinks that do not contain multiple liquors.
 Drinks like a Vodka Collins, Tequila Sunrise, Amaretto Sour, or Sangria contain few ingredients and are a delicious signature drink choice.